Reconnecting with Yourself After Motherhood in 5 Steps

 Step 3: Create Small Moments Just for You

-I have started this recently as my daughter is getting closer to two.
+Self-care doesn't have to mean long spa days or expensive trips.
+It can be as simple as enjoying a quiet cup of coffee, journaling, or taking a solo walk.
+Prioritizing these moments helps you feel more connected to yourself.
+I have started this recently, as my daughter is approaching two.
 It makes me feel like me again.
-I get up earlier than her, usually an hour.
-Sometimes, she wakes up at the same time I do, but I just work with that because that's what motherhood is—you work with what you have and do the best you can.
+I get up earlier than she, usually an hour earlier.
+Sometimes, she wakes up at the same time I do, but I work with that because that's what motherhood is—you work with what you have and do the best you can.
 But I get up, do daily devotions, connect with God, and then start my self-care with exercise and reading a self-help or development book.

 Action Step: Pick one small self-care habit and commit to doing it daily for the next week.
 If self-care right now looks like taking a shower or washing your face, that’s okay too!
 Just choose something that nourishes you.